-Some are hard to say, some are hard to spell, and some are hard to understand... while some have multiple meanings.
+Some of these words are hard to say, some are hard to spell, some are hard to understand... and some have just too many meanings.

 What a tricky little word.
 Depending on how you pronounce it, it can mean two opposite things - either "more" or "none".